-The scenery around Kampung Naga is one of West Java’s few remaining traditional indigenous Sundanese villages, breathtaking in every sense of the word.
+Scenic Kampung Naga is one of West Java’s few remaining traditional indigenous Sundanese villages, breathtaking in every sense of the word.

-While descending the hundreds of stairs, the view opens up into a mixture of dense jungle, patchwork ricefields and old houses with traditional roofs made from material sourced from coconut trees.
+As you descend, the broadening view reveals a mosaic of dense jungle, patchwork fields and thatched-roof houses.
 Add a touch of smoke to the mix and the glow of the afternoon sunlight and one can safely say that you will gasp at this magnificent sight, truly an Indonesian Shangri-La.

-Guides offer to take visitors through the village for a donation of about 15,000 rupiah per person, but this is entirely a personal decision.
+Guides in the parking area offer to take visitors through the village for about 50,000 rupiah.
 If choosing not to hire a guide, it’s polite to leave a donation in the village donation box down by the mosque.
 Although a periodic stream of curious visitors pass by, this is not a “tourist village” so please be respectful when visiting.